VGARG8/neu-stackoverflow/README.md

 - Design Pattern Name: Factory pattern used

-- Problem Solved: It made our components much cleaner and human-readable
+- Problem Solved: It made our components much cleaner and human-readable it also helped the routing for our client side.

 - Location in code where the pattern is used: It is in the user profile